kevin-lee/logger-f/docs/v1/getting-started.md

   b <- bar(a) // F[A]
 } yield b
 ```
 That's true but what happens if you want to use `Option` or `Either`?
-If you use them with tagless final, you may get the result you want.
+If you use them with tagless final, you may not get the result you want.
 e.g.)
 ```scala mdoc:reset-object
 import cats._